CLiMBlab-Stanford/climbprep/README.md

 ## Usage: Core Functions

 Full help strings for all the utilities below can be obtained by running the command with the `-h` argument.
+Note that when you are on the cluster, as long as you have run `quickstart`, `climbprep` will be in your `PATH` and available anywhere, and you can actually run all the commands below without the `python -m climbprep.` (i.e., `python -m climbprep.preprocess` will be equivalent to `preprocess`).

 ### bidsify